Alcides Rodriguez, RMS Repair Technician

 My background as a repairman

 I know many people may be wondering why someone with a performing career would want to do clarinet repairs.
-The answer is simple: because I can do it, I know how to do it, and because I love doing it.
+The answer is simple: because I can do it, and I love doing it.

 I grew up in a small town in Venezuela and access to a repairman was non-existent.
 The closest repair shop was about 7 hours away by bus, and there was not a music store close by to order pads or repair parts.